-The development of OpenIDE began at the end of last year.
-In April, the partnership was formalized into the company "Open Development Environment."
+OpenIDE development began at the end of last year.
+In April, the partnership was formalized into the "Open Development Environment" company.
 Beta testing continued for several months, involving over two hundred developers, including engineers from large companies, freelancers, and university professors.
-Now, the final version and source code are available for download to everyone.
+Now the final version and source code are available for download to everyone.

 - Support for the latest version of Java 24 - OpenIDE is the first domestic IDE with up-to-date support for the latest versions of Java.